| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Construction loan

-A construction loan is a short-term loan that covers the cost to build a property until the owner can secure long-term financing.
+A construction loan is a short-term loan that covers the cost of building a property until the owner can secure long-term financing.

 Contingency

-Clients often have trouble understanding the difference between contingent and pending.
-A property is considered contingent when the buyer has made an offer to purchase it, as long as certain conditions are met.
-This could mean repairs need to be made or the buyer’s home needs to sell.
+A property is considered contingent when the buyer has made an offer to purchase it — as long as certain conditions are met.
+A home inspection is the most common and well-known contingency.
+Contingencies can also mean repairs that need to be made or the buyer’s home selling.
 Whatever these contingencies are, they have to be resolved before the property can close.

 Conventional mortgage